neuvector/docs/user/pages/06.scanning/05.updating/docs.md

 #### Updater Cron Job

-This cron job is deployed by NeuVector automatically as part of the sample deployment, so is typically not required to start manually.
+This cron job is deployed by NeuVector automatically as part of the sample deployment, so it is typically not required to start manually.

 The Updater is a container image which, when run, restarts the scanner deployment, forcing the pull of the latest Scanner image.
 The updater re-deploys all scanner pods by taking the deployment to zero and scaling it back up.